THE METROPOLITAN MUSEUM OF ART

 - Manages and collects data from collaborating institutions.

 - Performs literature reviews of scientific and conservation publications, proposing improvements to existing protocols and procedures.

 - Writes progress and summary reports, standard operating procedures, and annotated bibliographies on related topics and activities.

 - Develops platforms and activities for public engagement, as well as writes scientific articles, papers, reports or books, as appropriate.

 REQUIREMENTS & QUALIFICATIONS:

 Experience and Skills:

-- Implementing advanced statistical analysis methods on scientific data (preferred).
+- Familiar with statistical analysis of data (preferred).

 Knowledge and Education:

-- D. in chemistry, biochemistry, engineering, materials science, related disciplines or equivalent experience (required).
+- MS in chemistry, biochemistry, materials science, or biology, or BS with equivalent training and experience. (required)